Unlocking the AWS WAF Logs

 Conclusion

-Since adding these logging capabilities we have been able to clearly see what rules are being hit and in which context.
+Since adding these logging capabilities, we have been able to clearly see which rules are being hit and in which context.
 This allows us to feel more confident in the WAF product, removing the ‘black-box’ fears that we previously had towards it.

-If you have ran into this problem, maybe the aws-waf-logger we have created could help you!
+If you have encountered this problem, perhaps the aws-waf-logger we have created could help you!